machLearnNA/RDN/README.md

 ensembleProb.t <- data.frame(bcdata$Class[trainID])
 ```

 Then, an ensemble model should be created (ideally independently from the QSAR model).
-This will be used to obtain the bias (through `agreement`) an precision (through `std`) associated with each training compound.
-Note that **_only_** the training set is used for this, as the external test set will be later on placed onto the reliability-density training matrix across chemical space, built by `getRDN`.
+This will be used to obtain the bias (through `agreement`) and precision (through `std`) associated with each training compound.
+Note that **_only_** the training set is used for this, as the external test set (or any external compounds to be predicted) will be later on placed onto the reliability-density training matrix across chemical space, built by `getRDN`.

 ```
 # train ensemble for AD calculation